 • Datadog Agent Version 7.52.0 or greater

-• If your services are not running in a containerized environment, or if you’d also like to have the git SHA included, embed Git information in your build artifacts
+• If your services are not running in a containerized environment, or to include the Git SHA, embed Git information in your build artifacts.

 Non-containerized environment